kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ## Open Questions

-- What to do with evicted and blocked pods - put them to queue or try again immediately? - Jacopo: Fine, what i am doing now, by just letting them try afain immediately
+- What to do with evicted and blocked pods - put them to queue or try again immediately?
-  - For example, when running every-preempter mode and if we evict in cycle #1, then in cycle #2 this pod is currently not taken into account.
+  - Jacopo: Fine, what i am doing now, by just letting them try again immediately
 - What to with batched pods, we do not succeed to bind on first try?
 - How to make large scale tests, and should I make a seperate test for the CP-SAT solver alone?
 - Faster algorithm using simple heuristics if solver fails - which strategy to use - simply swapping?
+- What to do with node-selectors, PDBs, and other rules.
+  - Jacopo: Fine, to ignore these just write about it.
+May, the extra constaints actually will make the solver faster (smaller search space).

+## TODOs General

+- Write a proper README.md

+## TODOs Test

+- Large scale test on UCloud where i could set up multiple ubuntu servers each making on test.
+- Test if python solver timing depends heavily on the node it is executed on (CPU type, etc.)
+- Test the plugin works across workload type.
+- Test CP-SAT vs. other solvers.

-## TODOs
+## TODOs Plugin

-- Fix small timing issue in isPlanCompleted; maybe fix it by checking that the pending pod is part of the cache, otherwise wait 100ms.
+- Check that plugin still works for standalone pods.
 - Don't call batch cycle if same state of cluster and same batched pods as last call.
 - Try to remove all client calls and use informers/listers instead.
 - Use same logic for single and cohort solve.
 - Use same logic in preenqueue as in postfilter.
 - Variant, where we run the optimizer in background to see if cluster state can be improved.
 - Fast heuristic algorithm that rund in front of solver.
 So the solver needs to improve on that.
-- Large scale test on UCloud where i could set up multiple ubuntu servers each making on test.
 - Local search, then optimizer to see if we can improve.
 - Cleanup code, structs and make the configmap more efficient
-- Write a proper README.md
-- Demo: Next week.
-- Consider to protect pods that have node-selectors, PDBs, and other rules. - Jacopo: Fine, to ignore these just write about it.
-May, the extra constaints actually will make the solver faster (smaller sesrch space).

 ## Later TODOs

 - Instead of having my own script for loading into kind, use the same method as done in Neri's repo, see his Makefile in root.
 Also, check his scheduler-config under manifests\optimizedpreemption

-## Test

-- Test if python solver timing depends heavily on the node it is executed on (CPU type, etc.)
-- Test the plugin works across workload type.
-- Test CP-SAT vs. other solvers.

 ## Write